smart-chain-fr/tezosLink/README.md

   octez: tezos/tezos:v15-release
 ```

-* The protocol.
+* The protocol :
-According to the Tzos version, the protocol must be specified.
+According to the Tezos version, the protocol must be specified.
-Please refer to to the [Tezos documentation](https://tezos.gitlab.io/protocols/naming.html) to check the protocol name linked to the Tezos version.
+Please refer to to the [Tezos documentation](https://tezos.gitlab.io/protocols/naming.html) to check the protocol name (commnd) linked to the Tezos version.
 ```console
 protocols:
   ## Tezos builds baker binaries for every supported protocol.